UVADS/orientation-technical/content/workshop-gnu-linux/README.md

 # GNU/Linux Workshop
 **Executive Summary:** This document contains the materials for the UVA residential MSDS workshop on GNU/Linux.
 It is a compainion to the initial orientation given prior to the start of study.
 This workshop is part of a series designed to help students with the world larger than their own laptop.
 A world of high-performance computing and of cloud computing, a world dominated by GNU/Linux.

-## Outline
+## Plan for Today
-* Introduction and Preamble
-1. GNU/Linux minimum for Data Scientists
+1. The GNU/Linux minimum (for Data Scientists)
 2. break
-3. How to GNU/Linux
+3. How to build the GNU/Linux habit

+## Preamble
 ![](baby-george.png)[22](https://youtu.be/SP7dbl0rJS0?t=205)

 ## Introduction